texastribune/data-visuals-guides/kit-setup.md

 ## Credentials

-First thing you'll need to do is grab a few files to give you credentials to use and deploy our graphics.
-They will need to be given to you on a thumb drive.
-Take those files out of the `credentials` folder on the thumb drive and put them into your root directory.
-For example, on my computer it's `User/chrisessig`.
+First thing you'll need to do is get credentials for the kit.
+More information on this is available in the [credentials section of the computer setup readme](https://github.com/texastribune/data-visuals-guides/blob/master/computer-setup.md#credentials).

 Once those on your computer, we will be creating two separate projects: one’s a graphic, another is a feature story.
 We’ll test both but the commands are the same.